fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/config/email-notifications.md

 menu: user
 title: Email Notifications
 ---
-Restaurant Reservations sends email notifications when a booking is made, rejected or confirmed.
+Five Star Restaurant Reservations sends email notifications when a booking is made, rejected or confirmed.
 On the **Bookings > Settings > Notifications** page you can customize these emails to fit your brand.

 ![Screenshot of the notifications settings page](/img/{{ page.slug }}/settings-notifications.png)